 Have Us Plan Your California Trip

-Sponsored Post: Our trip was sponsored by Palisades Tahoe but all content, ideas, and words are my own.
-Thanks for supporting these sponsors who allow us to keep Salt & Wind up and running.
+Sponsored Post: Palisades Tahoe sponsored our trip, but all content, ideas, and words are mine.
+Thanks for supporting these sponsors, who allow us to keep Salt & Wind running.

 Photo Credit: Courtesy of Palisades Tahoe